MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/plan-work-folders.md

 ### Active Directory Domain Services
  AD DS provides two important services in a Work Folders deployment.
 First, as the back-end for Windows authentication, AD DS provides the security and authentication services that are used to grant access to user data.
 If a domain controller cannot be reached, a file server will be unable to authenticate an incoming request and the device will not be able to access any data stored in that file server’s sync share.

- Second, AD DS (with the [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] schema update) maintains the msDS-SyncServerURL attribute on each user, which is used to automatically direct users to the appropriate sync server.
+ Second, AD DS (with the Windows Server 2012 R2 schema update) maintains the msDS-SyncServerURL attribute on each user, which is used to automatically direct users to the appropriate sync server.

 ### File Servers
- File servers running [!INCLUDE[winblue_server_2](../Token/winblue_server_2_md.md)] host the Work Folders role service, and host the sync shares that store users’ Work Folders data.
+ File servers running Windows Server 2012 R2 or Windows Server 2016 host the Work Folders role service, and host the sync shares that store users’ Work Folders data.
 File servers can also host data stored by other technologies operating on the internal network (such as file shares), and can be clustered to provide fault tolerance for user data.

 ###  <a name="GroupPolicy"></a> Group Policy
  If you have Windows 7 PCs in your environment, we recommend the following: